SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-As with function and method parameters, initialization parameters can have both a local name for use within the initializer's body, and an external name for use when calling the initializer.
+As with function and method parameters, initialization parameters can have both a local name for use within the initializer's body and an external name for use when calling the initializer.

 However, initializers do not have an identifying function name before their parentheses in the way that functions and methods do.
-This means that the names and types of an initializer's parameters play a particularly important role in identifying which initializer should be called.
+Therefore, the names and types of an initializer's parameters play a particularly important role in identifying which initializer should be called.
-Because of this, it is usually desirable to provide an external name for every initialization parameter.

-To help with this, Swift provides an automatic external name for *every* parameter in an initializer if you don't provide an external name yourself.
+Because of this, Swift provides an automatic external name for *every* parameter in an initializer if you don't provide an external name yourself.
 This automatic external name is the same as the local name, as if you had written a hash symbol before every initialization parameter.